Timbales

 Timbales (/tɪmˈbɑːliːz/) are shallow single-headed drums with metal casing.
 They are shallower than single-headed tom-toms and usually tuned much higher, especially for their size.

 Timbales are struck with wooden sticks on the heads and shells, although bare hands are sometimes used.
 The player (called a timbalero) uses a variety of stick strokes, rim shots, and rolls to produce a wide range of percussive expression during solos and at transitional sections of music, and usually plays the shells (or auxiliary percussion such as a cowbell or cymbal) to keep time in other parts of the song.
 The shells and the typical pattern played on them are referred to as cáscara.
 Common stroke patterns include abanico, baqueteo (from danzón), mambo, and chachachá.

 Timbales have average diameters of 33 cm (macho drum) and 35 cm (hembra drum).
 Originally made of calfskin, the heads are most commonly made of plastic for increased volume and durability and mounted on a steel rim.
-The shells are usually made of metal, although wooden shells are also available.
+The shells, which are open at their bases, are usually made of metal, although wooden shells are also available.
 In general, the drums are mounted on a stand and played while standing.